EternityForest/AnyoneCanDoIt/MathELI5.md

 I'm not sure what the explanation for those is, but they are well known and easy to find online.

+## Angles

+I find angles to be very confusing.
+We typically measure angles in degrees, which are 360ths of a turn around a full circle, back so that you are facing the way you started.
+360 seems to have been chosen because it has many possible divisors and is thus very convenient(See highly composite numbers).

+Angles are, by convention, expressed as increasing numbers the farther counterclockwise you go, or negative numbers representing clockwise movement.

+However, to quote Wikipedia:

+The size of a geometric angle is usually characterized by the magnitude of the smallest rotation that maps one of the rays into the other.

+This means that there's seems to be something we call "angles" don't inherently have a "starting" path like a navigational turn.
+The main property that seems to define this kind of angle seems to be the *separation*.
+Were we to spin the whole piece of paper at once, the two segments still have the same "angle between them".
+Perhaps if we were being fussy we would say "an angular separation" every time.

+The confusing part is best explained by the fact that two straight line segements in a row is a 180 degree angle.
+This makes sense.
+If we have a straight line and rotate it around one of it's ends half a turn(180), we get the other one.

+A 90 degree angle also makes sense.
+Starting with the original line, we just have to rotate a quarter turn and get the familar right angle.

+Knives and hatchets and other cutting tools generally use 15 to 40 degree angles.
+The smaller numbers are sharper, because they turn back on themselves more sharply.
+A 0 degree angle would be an impossible single line of atoms, with one side going exactly the same direction as the other.
+Many knives have two separate angles meeting at a center point, some tools have only one with a flat edge.

+The real confusion comes because we commonly speak of "180 degree turns".
+This is a turn thar makes you go exactly the opposite of the way you were going.

+But, if you were to Google "180 degree angle", you'd see a picture of a straight line.

+We might also say someone "Turned one degree to the left", meaning a very small course correction, whereas a "one degree angle" is very sharp and goes back on itself.

+However, if we were to plot the full course, the path that they would have taken with no turn at all, and compare *that* to the new course, we would in fact find a negative one degee angle.

+It is as if we don't measure navigational turns relative to the path the walked, we measure relative to *the path they would have walked, had they not turned at all*.

+The "angle between" two segments is apparently *not* the same as the angle of the turn to get from one "road" to the other!!

+When we "turn one degree to the right" or "Five degree north", we seem to be measuring the interior angle between where they will go now, and where they would have gone.

+A less confusing way to think of this is just as a rotation.
+To rotate one degree north is a simple enough concept.
+If we rotate our body, we change our heading.
+No need to describe it in terms of two lines, although we can certainly use it to get from one line to another.

+I really know how clockwise and counterclockwise come into this.
+In practice it seems people say the absolute value (without any plus or minus signs), and explicitly say what they are turning towards.

+This makes sense.
+As we saw before, the "angle" is characterized by the separation between two lines, not by which one was first.
+The fact that one road was the *old* and one the *new* might be though of as not actually part of the angle itself.

+Mathemically this object is just an amount of separation, and we explicitly described what that separation means to us.

+This is related to the idea of interior and exterior angles.
+It seems the exterior angle is always 180 degrees, minus the interior angle.
+The interior angle is the rotation you would do when opening a hairpin to a certain angle, or the absolute separation we discussed earlier.

+The exterior angle, then, is the rotation you would do to half a straight wire, rotating around the bend point, to make a given angle.

+As the interior angle is smaller, we always know which one we are dealing with, exterior angles will be greater than 90 degrees.

+To add even more confusion to all of this, we often need to measure absolute headings relative to the compass directions.
+To quote Wikipedia:

+Heading is typically based on compass directions, so 0° (or 360°) indicates a direction toward true North, 90° indicates a direction toward true East, 180° is true South, and 270° is true West.

+Note that if we are facing north, and turn east, we would think of this as a clockwise turn, but our heading number is increasing.
+You would think that increasing heading would go counterclockwise, but it does not.
+Are there two different conventions, or is there some logic to all this?
+As far as Wikipedia has been able to tell me so far, it seems the conventions are just different.

+Perhaps the real confusion is that lines and angles aren't actually going anywhere, and don't double back on themselves.
+They can't, because they "just exist".
+The two lines just *are*, and there is an angle between them

+We might describe them as if they were a path or a story, because the eye is drawn to follow them that way, but they themselves don't seem to have a start or finish.
+Like most of the other things that make math seem alien, things just are, all at the same time, their relationships don't always make sense to someone used to thinking in terms of time and separate steps.

+A rotation is definitely a real thing.
+It makes a lot more sense in terms of a start and a finish.

+It seems that something measured in degrees could be referring to any of several different things, and maybe more.

+One is just a separation.
+It has no direction, it's just a difference.
+Nothing is changing or moving.

+Another is a simple rotation, which does make sense in terms of a starting ending state, and does have a direction, which we might say in terms of positive and negative values for direction, or we might describe as some absolute number to the right or left.

+Another is a measurement of how much we would have to rotate a line to get another line.

+It gets even more confusing when we try to add and subtract them.
+When doing this, it's quite likely that what we actually want is the rotation needed to get from one to another.
+We always have to watch out for what we actually mean.

+If our absolute heading is 0 degrees, due North, and we want to be at 90 degrees, we could easily subtract these and get a 90 degree clockwise turn.

+But if we were to use a library like Pillow on a computer to rotate an image, we would need a *negative* 90 degree angle to turn clockwise.

+With so much confusion, multiple conventions, and not-quite-intuitive logic, it seems that the most prtactical way to use angles is to clarify, either with words or diagrams, whenever there is any ambiguity.

 ## Pythagorean Theorem